vcsepis/Claudable/README.md

 ## Quick Start

-Get Claudable running on your local machine in minutes:
+Get monmi running on your local machine in minutes:

 ```bash
 # Clone the repository